By Masaki Iwamaru – Service Engineer 2 | Microsoft Endpoint Manager – Intune

 You need to enable the Intune mobile application management (MAM) feature in the Box admin console.
 Otherwise, the Box app won’t receive Intune app protection policies.
 This will require administrative privileges.

-You can create a new app protection policy or use an existing one.
+Create a new app protection policy or select an existing policy.

 5. Make sure the policy is assigned to the correct users.
 App protection policies should be assigned to users instead of devices.